We’ve created a step-by-step guide on how to how to start a vegetable garden from scratch.

 Well, you’re at the right place!
 Here we will give you helpful tips and resources on how to start growing food no matter where you are.

-The Hardiness zone tells you what growing climate you are in, the lower the zone number the cooler the climate.
+The lower the zone number the cooler the climate.
+My zone is 9a!

 When you start to understand your growing environment, you can determine which types of plants grow well or not so well in your area.